spryker/spryker-docs/docs/scos/user/features/202204.0/product-barcode-feature-overview.md

 Barcodes are dynamically generated for concrete products.
 This ensures that barcodes are immediately valid.

-You can see the barcodes in the **Catalog&nbsp;<span aria-label="and then">></span> Product Barcodes** section.
+You can see the barcodes in the Back Office, in the **Catalog&nbsp;<span aria-label="and then">></span> Product Barcodes** section.
 The section is designed as a review; thus, no actual actions are performed here.
 The barcode is generated automatically once a new concrete product is added.

 You can see the Product ID, product name, SKU, and the barcode itself.